“We watch the shows, we watch the stars— Radio Gaga, Queen, from the track 1984!

 4) How long to train?

-The statistics say that an average length for a YouTube is 4 minutes 20 seconds.
+The statistics say that an average length for a YouTube video is 4 minutes 20 seconds.
 This is a clear indicator of where the world is heading.
 Don’t create a training video with the running length of 90 minutes!
-If you have a lot of things to say, create short video with a self-contained content.
+If you have a lot of things to say, create short videos with a self-contained content.
 And build multiple ones like that and string them together.

 If you’re not on mobile, you’re not on